THE PROTESTS CONTINUE

 Erkan Mumcu and Fevzi Aytekin who opposed the construction of the Akkuyu

 facility.
-The news report concluded " TEAS officials showed the pictures of
+The news report concluded " TEAS officials showed the pictures

 the tourists who swam in the sea near nuclear power stations."
-This news
+This

-item does not tell us what inducements Ecevit may have offered his two
+item does not tell us what inducements Ecevit may have offered his

 cabinet colleagues to change their minds.
 The line with " TEAS officials